KazuCocoa/http_proxy/README.md

 ## Add proxy

-- You can increase waiting port to add configuration.
-You can add them up to much resources.
+- You can add a waiting ports in configuration file.
 For example, the following setting allow you to access to `http://apple.com` via `http://localhost:8082` in addition.

 ```
 use Mix.Config